 \subsection{DES Year 3}

 In addition to the DESI spectroscopic large-scale structure dataset, we employ weak gravitational lensing shear measurements from three current photometric imaging surveys.
 First, we include the Dark Energy Survey Year 3 (DES-Y3) shear catalogue \citep{2021MNRAS.504.4312G} in our analysis.
 The Dark Energy Survey has used the Dark Energy Camera mounted on the Blanco 4-metre Telescope \citep{2015AJ....150..150F} to conduct the largest existing weak lensing survey.
 The DES-Y3 catalogue, which contains more than $10^8$ objects over $4{,}143$ deg$^2$, was based on imaging data from the first three years of DES operation between 2013 and 2016 \citep{2021ApJS..254...24S}.
 The shear catalogue was created from this imaging dataset using the self-calibrating shear measurement pipeline \textsc{metacalibration} \citep{2017ApJ...841...24S}, and further re-calibrated for shear bias and blending by a suite of image simulations \citep{2022MNRAS.509.3371M}, and has a weighted source number density of 5.6 arcmin$^{-2}$ and corresponding shape noise $\sigma_e = 0.26$.
 We analysed DES-Y3 sources in the four tomographic bins created by the collaboration \citep{2021MNRAS.505.4249M}, split by photometric redshifts $[0.00, 0.36, 0.63, 0.89, 2.00]$.
 The DES collaboration has performed validations and cosmological fits based on these catalogues \citep[see,][]{2022PhRvD.105b3520A, 2022PhRvD.105b3515S, 2022PhRvD.105b3514A}.
-We note that in our analysis, we use a revised version of the DES-Y3 catalogue with updated source tomographic bin assignments \citep{DESY3blueshear-2024}.
+We note that, in our analysis, we use a revised version of the DES-Y3 catalogue with updated source tomographic bin assignments, matching the current files available in the DES-Y3 data release page\footnote{\url{https://des.ncsa.illinois.edu/releases/y3a2/Y3key-catalogs}} (see also footnote 5 of \citealt{DESY3blueshear-2024}).
 The DES-Y3 catalogue has an overlap of 851.3 deg$^2$ with the DESI-DR1 footprint.